Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 \subsubsection{Lehmann ellipses for the partial-wave projection on external variables.}

-In the previous subsection we have studied the constraints due to the fact that the imaginary parts of the amplitude {\it inside} are integrated from threshold to infinity either on the internal variable $s'$ or $t'$.
-In practice, these imaginary parts of the amplitude are obtained from their partial-wave expansion, which only converge within their respective Lehmann ellipses and the whole amplitude should not touch the double spectral representation.
+In the previous subsection we have studied the constraints due to the fact that the imaginary parts of the amplitude {\it inside} dispersion relations are integrated from threshold to infinity either on the internal variable $s'$ or $t'$.
+In practice, these imaginary parts of the amplitude are obtained from their partial-wave expansions, which only converge within their respective Lehmann ellipses.
+Besides, the whole amplitude should not touch the double spectral representation.

-However, we are now interested in projecting the hyperbolic dispersion relations into partial waves, in order to compare with the existing data and to continue them to the complex plane in search for poles associated to resonances.
-Thus, we are now integrating HDRs, either with respect to the external s-channel cosine of the angle $z_s$ or the t-channel cosine of the angle $z_t$, between -1 and 1.
-Thus we should require that these partial-wave expansions in external angles should also converge.
+We are now interested in hyperbolic dispersion relations projected into partial waves (HPWDR), in order to compare with the existing data and to continue them to the complex plane in search for poles associated with resonances.
+We will see next that, in contrast to the FTPWDR, the HPWDR apply to both the $s$-channel and $t$-channel partial waves.
+Hence, we will now be integrating HDRs, either with respect to the external $s$-channel $\cos z_s$ or the $t$-channel $\cos z_t$, between $-1$ and $1$.
+In addition, we should require that these partial-wave expansions in external angles should also converge.

-In contrast to the fixed-variable dispersion relations, partial-wave projected HDRs will be applicable to both the s-channel and t-channel partial waves, which we study separately next.

 \begin{itemize} \item{$s$-channel partial-wave projection}